mitjmcc/mitjmcc.github.io/_posts/2019-12-20-my-previous-portfolio.markdown

 tags:   shaders gamedev unity portfolio
 ---

-I'm going to archive the content of my previous portfolio website here as a record. <br>
-These are some games and side projects I worked on from 2015 to 2018, mostly while in the Georgia Tech club VGDev.
+> **NOTE:** I'm going to archive the content of my previous portfolio website here as a record. <br> These are some games and side projects I worked on from 2015 to 2018, mostly while in the Georgia Tech club VGDev.

 ## Projects